CONTACT

 Employee segmentation focuses on understanding the lifestyles of your employees rather than concentrating on demographics.
 The lifestyle revolves around their buying patterns and socio-demographic attributes.
 The best way to maximize the value of this type of tool is to analyze your existing home agent workforce by high and low performers.
 Once you correctly identify the targeted lifestyles of your home agents then you are able to target them down to the street corner across the entire U.S. for more effective recruiting strategies.

-Learn more about home agent recruiting in the upcoming webinar entitled 5 Critical Steps to Hiring the Right Work@Home Representative.
-Click here to register for the Oct.
+Learn more about home agent recruiting in this upcoming webinar, 5 Critical Steps to Hiring the Right Work@Home Representative.
+To register for the Oct.
 7 event to be held at 2 pm ET / 1 pm CT / 11 am PT or contact King White at Site Selection Group for additional information.

 Download our Call Center Saturation Whitepaper